Use composite models in Power BI Desktop

 XMLA modifications and composite models

 When changing a semantic model using XMLA, you must update the ChangedProperties and PBI_RemovedChildren collection for the changed object to include any modified or removed properties.
-If you don't perform that update, Power BI modeling tools might overwrite any changes the next time the schema is synchronized with its associated Lakehouse.
+If you don't perform that update, Power BI modeling tools might overwrite any changes the next time the schema is synchronized with the data source.

 Considerations and limitations